Hibou57/PostiATS-Utilities/doc/syntax-guide.md

             | Succ(n') => 1 + to_int(n')

 There is no way to directly define an algebraic type of sort `t@ype`.
-However, this should be possible indirectly, using discrimanting index(es), proofs of view and flat records.
+However, this should be possible indirectly, using discriminating index(es), proofs of view and flat records.